 From the very beginning, the basic goal of The Atlas Society as an organization has been our mission of promoting Objectivism .
 Our basic principle—what has always defined and distinguished us—is the conviction that Objectivism is an open philosophy.
 That conviction is so deeply rooted in the way we function that we have long taken it for granted.
-In the course of reviewing our current programs and long-term strategy, however, we gained a new appreciation of how crucially important this principle is, especially in these troubled times, to the mission in which we and you, our partners and supporters, are engaged.
+In the ongoing review of our current programs and long-term strategy, however, we need to appreciate how crucially important this principle is, to the mission in which we are engaged.

 I’d like to share with you, our contributing members, our vision of open Objectivism .
 In essence, it means three things:

 1) A commitment to reasoned, non-dogmatic discussion and debate

 People need to think for themselves, to reach conclusions they grasp first-hand through their own individual process of thought.
 That’s true by the very nature of objective knowledge, and it’s the reason why rationality and independence are moral virtues.

 There’s a natural tendency for movements and organizations to try to short-circuit the process by appealing to the authority of leaders or demanding total agreement.
 But that’s not right.
 We know it’s not right because it contradicts the Objectivist philosophy.
 But the Objectivist movement has sometimes succumbed to the tendency, with harmful results.
 If your experience is anything like mine, you have probably met people who might sympathize with our ideas but still keep their distance under the impression that Objectivism is some kind of sect.